robertwenner/comics/doc/checks.md

 Dates need to be in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format, without time.

-The DateCollision check will fail if you have two comics with this meta
+`Comic::Check::DateCollision` check will fail if you have two comics with this meta data:
-data:

 ```json
 {